help-me-mom/ng-mocks/docs/articles/guides/routing-guard.md

 sidebar_label: Routing guard
 ---

-If you did not read ["How to test a route"](route.md), please do it first.
+If you have not read ["How to test a route"](route.md), please do it first.

 To test a guard means that we need to mock everything except the guard and `RouterModule`.
 But, what if we have several guards?
 If we mocked them they would block routes due to falsy returns of their mocked methods.